PogoDigitalism/RobloxAuthenticator/README.md

  - ROBLOSECURITY cookie (for authorization)
  - Secret Key for TOTP (tutorial below)

-TradeAuthenticator.py contains the source.

-This function requires the external pyotp, requests and aiohttp libraries to function.
+This library requires the external pyotp, requests and aiohttp libraries to function.

 **To contact me:**
 PogoDigitalism on Discord